-- 2. If prompted, enter the password for your account and then press the Return key. - 3.
+- 1. Open the JSS Database Utility. - 2.
+Enter the username and password for an administrator account to the server, and click OK. - 3.
 If the JSS Database Utility is unable to locate the MySQL binary, you are prompted to enter the path.
 Click Continue and enter the location of the binary. - 4.
 If the Database Connection Setup pane appears, edit the settings to match your database configuration and click Apply Settings. - 5.
 Click Restore Backup Now.